Blog

 Firewalls: Security Through Traffic-Monitoring

 Firewalls have long been a staple of IT security, and now OT-specific firewalls have emerged to monitor OT traffic and configure communication with the OT network.
 These firewalls sit deeper within the OT layers, at the programmable logic controller (PLC) level or below.
-While they may be more effective than the firewalls created for IT environments, OT-specific firewalls are still complicated to implement and maintain.

 • Firewalls come loosely configured with lax passwords and admin interfaces enabled by default.
 If the organization fails to shore up these interfaces, attackers can easily capture unencrypted credentials that give them access to the network.